sailfishos-mirror/bind9/doc/arm/reference.rst

    The legal values for ``<ordering>`` are:

    ``random``
-       Records are returned in a random order.
+       Records are returned in a non-deterministic order.
+The random ordering doesn't guarantee uniform distribution of all permutations.

    ``cyclic``
        Records are returned in a cyclic round-robin order, rotating by one